 What are the key components of an SLA?

-In a more structured understanding, the SLA comprises two major components, namely the services and the management.
+In a more structured understanding, the service level agreement comprises two major components, namely the services and the management.

-- Under the service area, the SLA should include specifics of elements like what is included (or excluded) in the service, factors of availability, time windows, respective responsibilities, costs, procedures, etc.
+- Under the service area, the service level agreement should include specifics of elements like what is included (or excluded) in the service, factors of availability, time windows, respective responsibilities, costs, procedures, etc.

 - On the other hand, the management area should ideally comprise measurement standards, methods, contents, reporting processes, dispute resolution process, indemnification clause, and legitimate scope of updating the agreement if necessary.